Diversity Training Part 1: Focus Points

 With a focus on the why, facilitation, people’s skills, and the intersections of injustice, we’re on the path to leading a great diversity training.
 Being on the right track, however, is not the same as being completely prepared.
 There are lots of other things we need to consider (group agreements, content mastery, follow-up, etc.) that I have not touched on here.
 My smallest hope is that the reflections I’ve shared will encourage you to continually evaluate your diversity trainings and work to improve them.
 My greatest hope is that, through diversity training, we find one possible vehicle to center social justice in our communities and begin the hard cultural and structural work to transform our organizations.

-Want to get in on the conversation?
+want to get in on the conversation?

 Our members come together to talk about trainings, inclusion, and so much more.
 Join the conversation so we can learn and grow together!

-Assistant Director & Inclusion, Diversity, Equity, and Access Coordinator - Camp onas
+Assistant Director & Inclusion, Diversity, Equity, and Access Coordinator - CAmp onas

 TSCS MEMBER